ydahal1/ydahal1/jokes.md

-What's orange and sounds like a parrot?
-A Carrot.
+Hostess: Do you have a preference of where you sit?
+Dad: Down.

 [
-Wed Aug 20 00:27:35 UTC 2025
+Thu Aug 21 00:26:34 UTC 2025
  ]